lanacioncom/elecciones_2015_arg_ballo_escuelas/server/README.md

 We use gulp to launch our development web server using live reloading of assets.

-We also use gulp tasks in order to optimize, minimify, uglify and build our app.
+We also use gulp tasks in order to optimize, minify, uglify and build our app.

 We have used the [_gulp-requirejs_](https://www.npmjs.com/package/gulp-requirejs) node package to integrate the requirejs optimization in our gulp deployment process.